 Liberal: “Brian Stelter Blasts Sean Hannity for Spreading Conspiracy Theories Regarding Clinton’s Health”

 Conservative: “Trump Releases Bombshell Report Linking Obama and Hillary to Rise of ISIS”

 It’s interesting that the narrative of America being a united country is so widely promulgated by both liberal and conservative sides alike.
 If the politicians really want us to come together (and I doubt they do), the media isn’t helping.
 Granted, these are the extremes, but the sources on the side I oppose look like delusional conspiracy hubs to me, whereas I recognize many of the outlets on the side to which I lean.
 To me, those are “good” news sources, ones I count on.
 Presumably someone on the other side would feel the same about theirs and be equally horrified about mine.

 The stories these different sources tell are not compatible.
 The “very liberal” and “very conservative” side are two wholly different worlds.
 It’s no wonder each side has such a difficult time understanding the other.
-I fear what it means about the future of our democracy.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+I fear what it means about the future of our democracy.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.